readthedocs/tutorial-template/docs/source/math/kernel.md

 where $\kappa(h)$ is a stationary correlation kernel on $\mathbb{R}$ and $\boldsymbol{\theta}$ is a vector of $d$ parameters $\theta_\ell> 0$ called *correlation ranges*.
-See {cite:t}`Stein_Kriging` for a description of the tensor product.
+See {cite:t}`Stein_Kriging` for a discussion on the tensor product kernel a.k.a. *separable* kernel.

 A further constraint used in **libKriging** is that $\kappa(h)$ takes only positive values: $\gamma(h) >0$ for all $h$.
 With